 What’s a typical personal loan limit?

 Typically, personal loan lenders have both minimum and maximum loan amounts.
-SoFi, for example, offers loan amounts ranging from $5,000 to $100,000.
+SoFi, for example, offers personal loans ranging from $5,000 to $100,000.
 SoFi’s minimum is relatively high for those looking for small amounts, but its maximum is one of the highest on the market.
-Because SoFi offers such high loan amounts, it requires good credit or higher to qualify.
+Because SoFi offers such high loan amounts, you may need good credit or higher to qualify for one of these loans.

 Most personal loan lenders are middle-of-the-road lenders, requiring you to borrow at least in the low thousands.
 However, lenders like OppLoans, which has a minimum of $500, may be a better option if you don’t want to risk taking out more than you can afford.

-For even smaller purchases, other financing options like credit cards may be a better approach.
+For even smaller purchases, other financing options such as credit cards may be a better approach.

 What determines your personal loan limit?

 Just because you want a $100,000 personal loan doesn’t mean you have the qualifications to get it.
-Lenders have strict requirements and take a hard look at your finances and your past use of credit to get a sense of how likely you are to pay them back.
+Lenders have strict requirements, and they take a hard look at your finances and your past use of credit to get a sense of how likely you are to pay them back.

 Lenders typically look at the four factors below to determine how much to lend you.